Welcome to Fit for Biodiversity

 What is it about?

-Fit for Biodiversity strengthens biodiversity in the food sector.
-Because sustainable food production creates more biodiversity.
-And more biodiversity creates better and safer food.
-After all, our food production is inconceivable without biodiversity.
-The EU Fit for Biodiversity project has set itself the following goals:
+Fit for Biodiversity strengthens biodiversity in the food sector, as sustainable food production creates more biodiversity.
+More biodiversity creates better and safer food.
+Our food production is inconceivable without biodiversity, that is why the EU Fit for Biodiversity project has set itself the following goals:

 Better biodiversity performance in food production